EMMC-ASBL/tripper/docs/units/units.md

 ```

-Item access creates a quantity representation (see [Working with quantities]):
+Item access creates a subclass of a Pint quantity representation (see [Working with quantities]):

 ```python
 >>> ureg["Pa"]